microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 * ### Use Postman to run queries
     * Download [Postman](https://www.postman.com/downloads/) if you haven't already.
     * Open Postman and import [Collection](../Postman/FHIR%20OpenHack.postman_collection.json).
 Collection is a set of requests.
     * Import [Environment](../Postman/FHIR%20OpenHack.postman_environment.json).
 An environment is a set of variables pre-created that will be used in requests.
-Click on Manage Environments (a slider on the top right).
+Click on Manage Environments (a slider on the top right next to eye icon).
 Click on the environment **FHIR OpenHack** you imported.
 Enter these values for Initial and Current Value.
 You can also choose the **FHIR OpenHack** environment you imported in the drop-down and click eye icon and click Edit and enter these values for Initial and Current Value.
       * adtenantId: This is the **tenant Id of the Secondary (Data) AD** tenant
       * clientId: This is the **client Id** that is stored in **Secret** "{your resource prefix}-service-client-id" in "{your resource prefix}-ts" Key Vault.
       * clientSecret: This is the **client Secret** that is stored in **Secret** "{your resource prefix}-service-client-secret" in "{your resource prefix}-ts" Key Vault.